DiogoF17/LPOO_18-19/docs/README.md

 > As can be seen, a coverage of 100% was not achieved on the testing of our project.
 This can be attributed to a number of factors:
 >> #### Classes and Methods that only call other methods:
 >>
->> Some methods, such as [Application](../code/src/main/java/com/aor/ghostrumble/Application.java).main(), [Game](../code/src/main/java/com/aor/ghostrumble/Game.java).run(), and [Updater](../code/src/main/java/com/aor/ghostrumble/controller/Updater.java).update(), only call other methods, which are already unit tested, making it redundant to test these methods as well.
+>> Some methods, such as [Application](../code/src/main/java/com/aor/ghostrumble/Application.java).main() and [Game](../code/src/main/java/com/aor/ghostrumble/Game.java).run(), only call other methods, which are already unit tested, making it redundant to test these methods as well.
 >
 >> #### Random generation of data:
 >>